alibaks/stew/README.md

 ## Key Features of the "stew" R Package
 To facilitate spatio-temporal analysis of ecosystem state changes, I have developed the "stew" R package.
 This package empowers users to explore and analyze spatio-temporal data effectively.
 Key features of the "stew" package include:

-1.**Spatio-Temporal Data Exploration: The package provides functions to visualize and explore spatio-temporal datasets, enabling users to gain insights into ecosystem dynamics and disturbances over time.
+1. **Spatio-Temporal Data Exploration: The package provides functions to visualize and explore spatio-temporal datasets, enabling users to gain insights into ecosystem dynamics and disturbances over time.**

 2.**Local Spatial Autocorrelation Analysis: Users can leverage the "stew" package to calculate local Moran's I and local Geary's c measurements, quantifying the spatial autocorrelation of ecosystem variables at different time points.